MassilloAriel/CherryOmnibox/README.md

 This will be improved by using the Personal Access Token provided in Cherry (once I figure out how it works).

-- Login to your cherry instance
+- Login to your Cherry instance
 - Type "cy" + tab in the search bar to search.